StackVista/stackstate-docs/stackpacks/integrations/apache-tomcat.md

 And more.

-Apache Tomcat is a [StackState curated integration](/stackpacks/integrations/about_integrations.md#stackstate-curated-integrations).
+Apache Tomcat is a [Rancher Observability curated integration](/stackpacks/integrations/about_integrations.md#stackstate-curated-integrations).

 ## Setup